-Unless prohibited by a parent's request, the following directory type information will be released; student's name, address, telephone number, email address, date of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous school attended by the student.
+Unless prohibited by a parent's request, the following directory type information will be released; student's name, parent names, address, telephone number, email address, date of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous school attended by the student.
+Directory information does not include citizenship status, immigration status, place of birth, or any other information indicating nationality.
 If you do not want the district to disclose directory information from your child's education records without your prior written consent, you must notify the district or your school site in writing by September 1st of each school year.